rajsolanki/learn_command_line_exercises/chapter_6/readme.md

-The -IR command gives more detailed information about what is in the directory. <br>
+The -IR command gives more detailed information about what is in the directory.
+The r shows the info in reverse order.<br>

 What does your log directory look like? <br>
 > <ul>